 Although statistical descriptions of uncertainty are preferred, there might not always be sufficient information to provide a complete description of uncertainty.
-Under these circumstances, data might be described as "Poor", "Medium," or "Good" quality, or rated as an index (e.g., in the range [1,5] with a one end of the scale defined as "best") based on a subjective assessment of how the data was collected, or by comparing the data with other datasets.
+Under these circumstances, data might be described as "Poor", "Medium," or "Good" quality, or rated as an index (e.g., in the range [1,5] with a one end of the scale defined as "best") on a scale of "1 to 5" based on a subjective assessment of how the data was collected, or by comparing the data with other datasets.
 The Category Zone of Confidence (CATZOC) characteristic of the S-57 Electronic Navigational Chart (ENC) specification is an example of this type of subjective assessment.